|During these days of the closure of the libraries, we continue working to offer you access to more online resources:|

-The UAB libraries offer an extensive documentary collection to support teaching and research: more than one million of books, nearly 75,000 periodicals and nearly 200,000 non-book materials (DVD, thesis, maps, etc.) A good part of this collection is in digital format.
+The UAB libraries offer an extensive documentary collection to support teaching and research: more than one million of books, nearly 75,000 periodicals (journals and newspapers) and nearly 200,000 non-book materials (DVD, thesis, maps, etc.) A good part of this collection is in digital format.

 Apart from this general collection, the UAB libraries have other specific holdings: special, personal and institutional collections, the university's own production, etc.